CalvinLac/wuhan-pong/README.md

 ### Rules
   - Teams will play each other in 10 cup beer pong.
 Once per turn each athlete can supercharge their ball into a bomb ball by finishing half their drink or taking half a shot.
 A referee must be called to inspect the drink prior and after the athlete drinks.
   - Per every 4 supercharges, the athlete will receive one for free.
+Supercharge tallies carry over throughout the entire night.
   - Double explosions are in play
     - Two bomb balls in the same cup nets an explosion with double the radius.
     - A bomb ball + regular ball in the same cup nets an explosion of all touching cups with an additional two cups of choice removed.